Topic "Children's Health" in Chinese (simplified) - total 152 documentsTitle: A guide for faith communities on the reportable conduct scheme

 Summary: The StEPS brochure explains why children should have their vision screened before they start school and how children can access the StEPS program and have their vision screened for free before they start school.

-Title: Tantrums: why they happen and how to respond
+Title: Temper tantrums: why they happen and how to respond

 Summary: Tantrums are extremely common in toddlers and preschoolers.
 They're how young children deal with difficult feelings.
 It helps to tune in to your child's emotion, and to avoid situations that trigger your child's tantrums.